The False Hope of Anarcho-Capitalism

 So let us talk about that for a moment.
 I am going to address both points here.
 As usual, understand that it is usually not simple, and I must bring a few other points into play to understand the bigger picture better.
 Sorry for any confusion.

-Anarcho-Capitalists want zero government and an unrestrained free market; corporate rule essentially.
+Anarcho-Capitalists want zero government and an unrestrained free market, corporate rule essentially.
 They hate the idea of a federal or even local government.
-Sounds good, so far.
-But what if I told you that I could prove that what Anarcho-Capitalists advocate has been in existence for quite some time, right here in the United States, and has already proven itself to be a complete disaster?
+Sounds good so far.
+But what if I told you that I could prove that what Anarcho-Capitalists advocate has existed for quite some time, right here in the United States, and has already proven itself to be a complete disaster?
 Would you be interested?

 People need to understand that the Supreme Court called that body of government “a corporation,” with the right to sue and be sued.
 Since 1801, the District of Columbia has been consistently recognized as a “municipal corporation” with its own government.
 The details are often debated, but the fact remains that the corporation began to generate debts via bonds which eventually came due in 1912.
-Soon after, there would be a big central bank to deal with this, but I digress.
+Soon after, a big central bank would deal with this, but I digress.

 Does this corporate entity apply to all government entities?
 Again, this is debated, but governments can sue, be sued, and pass their own laws, so perhaps so.
-It is probably also important to note the power with which the District of Columbia has over everyone in this county, even though the law states that it has specific jurisdiction.
-Of course, unless people knew what that jurisdiction was and then held the government to it, the government would be free to do whatever they wanted until it was restrained.
+It is probably also important to note the power the District of Columbia has over everyone in this county, even though the law states that it has specific jurisdiction.
+Of course, unless people knew what that jurisdiction was and held the government to it, it would be free to do whatever it wanted until it was restrained.
 Probably another education issue, and yes, I am aware that I am being vague, but I do so to spark your interest – because what I am talking about is a rabbit hole worth exploring.
 It would help if you looked into that.